elumbantoruan/feed/README.md

 ### Web UI service

-The web UI displays the most recent news feed.
-It invokes gRPC to get data.
+The web UI displays the most recent news feed for all sites.
+It invokes gRPC to get data concurrently.
 It is containerized and managed in Kubernetes.
 Link to [source code](https://github.com/elumbantoruan/feed/tree/main/cmd/web).

 ![WebUI](artifact/images/webui.png)